 - Ensures that all functional parts of the risk management program have a strong safety leader to watch for hazards; and

-- Gives employees a safety backstop, allowing them to focus on their specific tasks (as opposed to also watching out for the safety other employees actions).
+- Gives employees a safety backstop, allowing them to focus on their specific tasks (as opposed to also watching out for the safety of other employees' actions).

 - In poor aviation safety cultures the safety leaders will be easily overwhelmed; and